newrelic/newrelic-dotnet-agent/.github/ISSUE_TEMPLATE/bug_report.md

 [TIP]:  # ( Link a sample application that demonstrates the issue. )

 **Your Environment**
-[TIP]:  # ( Include as many relevant details about your environment as possible including the running version of New Relic software and any relevant configurations. )
+[TIP]:  # ( Include as many relevant details about your environment as possible including the running version of the agent and any relevant configurations, such as which .NET framework or core version your apllication is running on. )

 **Additional context**
 [TIP]:  # ( Add any other context about the problem here.
 For example, relevant community posts or support tickets. )